numbered-works/numbered-works.github.io/_posts/2022-03-08-html-dungeons-links.md

 This post assumes a basic working knowledge of writing HTML and CSS.
 Teaching web design is above our pay grade and there are too many great, free resources available online to list here.
 But for guides specific to adventure authoring we recommend Goblin Archives' [Annotated Archive of Game Design Resources](https://goblinarchives.github.io/LiminalHorror/Game%20Design/Programs/#markdown), Nate Treme's [Making an HTML Dungeon](https://www.youtube.com/watch?v=TRZ2w36wJi0&ab_channel=NateTreme), and Luke Gearing's [Using Markdown and Pandoc to Make RPG Documents for Free](https://lukegearing.blot.im/using-markdown-and-pandoc-to-make-rpg-documents-for-free).

 These are some things we've figured out or are playing with right now.
-We'll use snippets of code from *[Swamp Renewal](https://numbered.works/swamp-renewal)*, our most recent adventure setting.
+We'll use snippets of code from *[Swamp Renewal](https://numbered.works/swamp-renewal)* as examples.

 ## Hypertext